-Place the sealed plate on the thermal cycler, one compatible with the final PCR plate used in step 2.7, and a temperature ramping speed of 2.5 oC/sec.
+Place the sealed plate on the thermal cycler, one compatible with the final PCR plate used in step 2.7, and a temperature ramping speed of 2.0 oC/sec.

-Run thermal program as follows: 10 min at 95 oC, followed by 40 cycles of 30 sec at 94 oC and 60 sec at 60 oC, followed by a 10 min hold at 98 oC (optional: final hold at 4 oC).
+Run thermal program as follows: 10 min at 95 oC, followed by 40 cycles of 30 sec at 94 oC and 60 sec at 60 oC, followed by a 10 min hold at 98 oC (optional: final hold at 4 or 15 oC).

 Upon completion of cycling, transfer the plate to a Droplet Reader for automatic measurement of fluorescence in each droplet in each well.
 Alternatively, store the plate at 4 oC for up to 3 days before droplet reading.
 Ensure the droplets are at room temperature before proceeding with reading.